DataDog/integrations-core/cassandra_nodetool/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events
-The Cassandra_nodetool check does not include any events at this time.
+The Cassandra_nodetool check does not include any events.

 ### Service Checks